-Personality is represented by the whole iceberg; behavior is one part of the whole.
-Personality is complex and has many variables (e.g., birth order, heredity) which impact who you are.
+Personality is represented by the entire iceberg; behavior is one part of the iceberg.
+Personality is complex and has many variables (e.g., birth order, heredity) that impact who you are.

 Behavior is represented by the part of the iceberg that is above the waterline.
-It is observable.
-Behavior is what you do.
-It can be seen by others.
+It is observable and immediately accessible to others.